EdyJ/blender-to-unity-fbx-exporter/README.md

 - Disabled collections (monitor icon in the outliner).
 - Excluded collections (unchecked in the outliner).
 Won't be exported.
 - Nested collections
-- Objects with parent in disabled collection
+- Objects with their parent in a disabled/excluded collection
 - Mesh modifiers

 ## About the author